softveda/aws-terraform-workshop/lab01/README.md

 ### Step 2.2: Enter Terraform Variables

-In the top "Terraform Variables" section, click "Edit" and add a variable with the key `identity` and a value which is your username.
+In the top "Terraform Variables" section, click "Edit" and add 3 variables:
-- Optionally, you may add keys and values for remaining variables in the project's `variables.tf` file.
+**Note:** For HashiCorp training students, please issue the following command in your workstation to find the value: `cat /workstation/terraform/terraform.tfvars`

+- Key `identity`, value: <your username or email>
+- Key `subnet_id`, value: '<pre-created-subnet-id>'
+- Key `vpc_security_group_id`, value: '<pre-created-security-group-id>'

 ### Step 2.3: Enter AWS Credentials as Environment Variables

 There is also a section for environment variables.
 We'll use these to store AWS credentials.
+**Note:** For HashiCorp training students, please issue the following command in your workstation to find the value: `cat /workstation/terraform/terraform.tfvars`

 Click "Edit" and add variables for your AWS credentials.
 ```bash
 AWS_ACCESS_KEY_ID="AAAA"
 AWS_SECRET_ACCESS_KEY="AAAA"